 - Suede eraser.

 If you have seasonal boots and you fancy storing them away for summer or winter, there a few ways you can make sure your shoes are in the best possible condition by the time you take them out next season.

-However clean and damp free your home is there’s always a chance that your boots or clothing will get a little musky when they’re in storage, and on top of there’s always the risk of moths (they get everywhere) to ruin your precious items.
-A few good ways of keeping your boots fresh are the following;
+However clean and damp free your home is there’s always a chance that your boots or clothing will get a little musky when they’re in storage, and on top of that there’s always the risk of moths (they get everywhere) ruining your precious items.
+A few good ways of keeping your boots fresh are:

 - Use cedar chips to help absorb moisture, keeping your boots free from damp.